 Testifying expert for respondent’s counsel, Bressler, Amery & Ross PC, Keesal, Young & Logan, and Ciklin Lubitz Martens & O’Connell, in disputes involving various Lehman Brothers structured note investments and related product, issuer, and market risks, market events, and product disclosures.
 Various FINRA Dispute Resolution Arbitrations.

 Testifying expert for respondent’s counsel, Paul, Weiss, Rifkind, Wharton and Garrison LLP, in connection with a fiduciary client’s investment in structured investment vehicle (SIV) debt, and related bank information barriers, material non-public information rules, and potential conflicts of interest.
-District Court of Southern District of New York.
+United States District Court, Southern District of New York.
 Civil Action No. 09-00686.

 BSA and AML Enforcement Trends and D&O Liability